Tanghulu

 Storage instructions

-To store: Leftovers must be stored in the refrigerator, covered in an airtight container.
+To store: Leftovers must be in the refrigerator, covered in an airtight container.
 They will keep well for up to two weeks.
 Let them sit at room temperature before enjoying them.

 To freeze: Place the skewers in a ziplock bag and store them in the freezer for up to 6 months.